Philippine drug war: Accusations of genocide

 At a press conference on September 30, 2016, Duterte appeared to make a comparison between the drug war and the Holocaust, saying "Hitler massacred three million Jews.
 Now there are three million drug addicts.
 I'd be happy to slaughter them."
 His remarks generated an international outcry; United States Secretary of Defense Ash Carter said the statement was "deeply troubling", and the German government told the Philippine ambassador that Duterte's remarks were "unacceptable".
 On October 2, Duterte announced, "I apologize profoundly and deeply to the Jewish"; but he explained, "It's not really that I said something wrong but rather they don't really want you to tinker with the memory".

 St. John's University visiting professor Daniel Franklin Pilario said he needed to tell the stories of the widows and orphans, and asked theologians what theology they should do after extrajudicial killings, which was the same question the German theologians of the time asked after the Holocaust.

+Stigmatization and discrimination

+The drug war also contributed to the stigmatization of people who use drugs and people with substance use disorders.
+In 2024, an analysis of Philippine government documents from the Duterte administration found that official texts variously described people who use drugs as "drug dependents", "offenders", "drug personalities", and "abusers", framing them as a societal problem or "menace".
+Researchers and human rights groups have argued that this punitive framing can reinforce stigma and discrimination and discourage people with substance use disorders from seeking healthcare.
+The United Nations reporting has also identified stigma and discrimination, alongside the punitive governmental approach, as factors contributing to inadequate access to treatment, rehabilitation, and harm-reduction services in the Philippines.